scaleway/terraform-provider-scaleway/docs/resources/domain_record.md

 - `id` - The ID of the record.

+- `fqdn` - The FQDN of the record.

 ~> **Important:** Domain records' IDs are of the form `{dns_zone}/{id}`, e.g. `subdomain.domain.tld/11111111-1111-1111-1111-111111111111`

 ## Multiple records